How do I make Jesus Lord of my life?

 Submitting to Jesus’ Lordship means we obey Him and live our lives knowing that His way is the one that leads to true joy.
 When Jesus tells us to love others as we love ourselves, this means we are to care about others' wellbeing as much as we care about our own wellbeing (Mark 12:31).
 Likewise, the Bible commands us to be honest (Colossians 3:9-10).
 We acknowledge Jesus' way is best every time we tell the truth.

 These are just a couple ways to acknowledge and submit to Jesus’ Lordship.
-By doing the things God commands, we can truly show that Jesus is the Lord of our life.
+Basically, by doing the things God commands, we can show the watching world that Jesus is the Lord of our life.

 The Power of the Holy Spirit

 We cannot obey God on our own.
-It's not possible to simply say you're going to obey God through the power of your own desire or will.
-The Holy Spirit's power makes it possible for believers to submit to Jesus’ Lordship.
-A person becomes a believer by acknowledging Jesus as their Lord and submitting to Him (Ephesians 2:8-9).
+It's not possible to simply say we're going to obey God through our own power or will.
+It's the Holy Spirit's power that makes it possible for believers to submit to Jesus’ Lordship.
+A person becomes a believer by acknowledging Jesus as their Lord, receiving the Holy Spirit, and submitting to Him (Ephesians 2:8-9).

 Reading the Bible and obeying what God says are also good ways to allow the Spirit room to work.
 You can ask God to help you be filled in the Spirit.
 Ultimately, these things are evidence that you understand Jesus is the Lord of your life.
 We can do our best to follow God by asking Him for help and guidance (James 1:5), and when mess up, God sees our efforts and knows we're trying.